MystenLabs/sui/crates/sui-bridge-indexer/README.md

 cargo build --bin bridge-indexer --release
 ```

-The pre-built Docker image for Bridge Indexer can be foudn in `mysten/sui-tools:{SHA}`
+The pre-built Docker image for Bridge Indexer can be found in `mysten/sui-tools:{SHA}`

 ## Run Binary